 High speed trains link most major cities and urban trains link local areas.
 Buses are also a good option for shorter trips where there's no train services.

 Fast, comfortable, frequent and inexpensive.
 Renfe, the national rail network, has a website offering online booking and Early Bird specials.
 They also offer senior passes, 62 and over, with up to 40% discounts.
 CLICK for more.
-For information on buying rail tickets inline, CLICK.
+For information on buying rail tickets Online, CLICK.